amandahn/CMPT-125/README.md

 # CMPT 125, Summer 2021 - Introduction to Computing Science and Programming II
+_Repository of class work done for CMPT 125: Introduction to Computing Science and Programming II_

 _**Final Project: World Championship Figure Skaters Database**_